liljaba1337/r6-marketplace/README.md

 ## Installation

 NuGet package is coming soon.
+I plan to complete all the basic features, release the package and then work on improvements.

 For now, you can clone the repo and reference it directly in your project.

 ```bash